limkim0530/czdb-search-node/README.md

 ## Usage

-### Note: czdb has been changed to an ESM package, so please set `"type": "module"` in the project's `package.json` when `import` it in the js file.
+### Note: czdb has been changed to an ESM package, so please set `"type": "module"` in your project's `package.json` when importing with `import`.
 For details, see [Pure ESM](https://gist.github.com/sindresorhus/a39789f98801d908bbc7ff3ecc99d99c)

 ```typescript
 // Import DbSearcher